-We expected that the SMI (vs. control) would lead to a greater challenge affective response before the tournament performance in Stage 3, operationalized as increased positive affective experience (hypothesis 1a), decreased negative affective experience (hypothesis 1b), and increased challenge cardiovascular response (hypothesis 2).
+We expected that the SMI (vs. control) would lead to a greater challenge affective response before the tournament performance in Stage 3, operationalized as more positive affective experience (hypothesis 1a), less negative affective experience (hypothesis 1b), and greater challenge cardiovascular response (hypothesis 2).
 We also expected that the SMI (vs. control) would lead to better performance levels during the tournament performance in Stage 3 (hypothesis 3).

 We tested hypotheses 1a, 1b, 2, and 3 by comparing the intervention types – the synergistic mindsets group vs. the control group (Table 1).
 In the models, the intervention type was introduced as a predictor (dummy-coded).
 Support for the hypotheses would be evident if the models fit the data well, i.e., RMSEA < .06; SRMR < .08; CFI > .95, the p-value for the χ2 > .05 (Bentler, 1990); and the 95% confidence intervals of effect sizes for the regression coefficients for hypothesized paths did not include zero.
 We evaluated multiple fit indices because evaluating any single index can be problematic (e.g., a significant χ2 test does not have to imply the model misfit, as the significance of the test can be affected by many factors, including clustered data, non-normal data big samples; Bergh, 2015; Geiser, 2012; Kenny, 2023).
 We planned not to interpret effect sizes if χ2 test for model fit and all fit indices suggest model misfit.
 If the χ2 test detects beyond-chance discrepancies between the model and the data (significant p-value), we planned to examine the possible local sources of a causal misfit by examining the matrix of residuals for correlations and modification indices.
 If the modification indices suggest some small model modifications that also have a theoretical foundation, we planned to include them in the model.
 Then, if the χ2 test still suggests model misfit but (a) there are no large modification indices and/or residuals, (b) all other fit indices suggest model fit, and (c) there are no Haywood cases (e.g., negative variances, standardized coefficients above 1.00), we would conclude that the theoretical model is likely to be close to the observed reality and we would interpret the effect sizes.

 We also expected that challenge affective responses would mediate the effects of the SMI (vs. control) on performance levels.
 We planned to test the mediational effects of challenge affective response in three ways (positive and negative affective experience and cardiovascular response).
-More specifically, we expected that the effects of SMI (vs. control) on better performance levels would be mediated by more positive affective experience (hypothesis 4a), by less negative affective experience (hypothesis 4b), and greater challenge cardiovascular response (hypothesis 5) before tournament performance in Stage 3.
+More specifically, we expected that the effects of the SMI (vs. control) on better performance levels would be mediated by more positive affective experience (hypothesis 4a), by less negative affective experience (hypothesis 4b), and greater challenge cardiovascular response (hypothesis 5) before tournament performance in Stage 3.
 We planned to test mediational effects because including mediators often increases power relative to testing total effects only (Kenny & Judd, 2014; O'Rourke & MacKinnon, 2015).
 Thus, testing mediations decreases the odds of type II error when less pronounced effects are studied.